SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 - The repository contains HEIC, HIF, and AVIF assets, but only the legacy JPEG HIF path reaches a full reference-image comparison.
 - HEVC fixtures are identified but not decoded, and there are no HEVC algorithm tests.
-- The strongest AV1 integration test only verifies that the first tile produces non-zero luma data.
+- The strongest AV1 integration test now drives the single-still decoder through tile parsing, reconstruction, and pixel conversion, but only verifies non-zero output rather than independent reference pixels.
 - Several full-image, inverse-transform, entropy, and frame-header cases are disabled or commented out.
 - Existing bitstream, predictor, transform, and entropy unit tests are useful foundations, but many compare two in-tree implementations with the same assumptions.
 - There is no decode matrix covering bit depth, subsampling, range, matrix coefficients, alpha, grids, transformations, metadata, truncated data, or resource limits.